AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 **Step 6:** Use the “Magic Wand” tool to clean the image if necessary.
 Tap “Done” when finished.

 **Step 7:** Tap anywhere on the page to create a field and add the necessary information to your doc.
-Select the ellipse to view more options
+Select the ellipse to view more options.

 ![Fill image](assets/fill.jpg)